Exclusion from a Course or Subject Policy

 A student who is a candidate in an AC course and has been involved in academic misconduct on two or more instances during their period of candidature may be permanently expelled from the College in line with the Academic Integrity and Misconduct Policy.
 The offending student’s candidature is cancelled and s/he is not eligible to enrol in any AC course for a period of two academic years.

 Where AC has admitted a student to a degree (or other award of the College) and academic misconduct occurring within the student’s candidature is substantially alleged and eventually substantiated:

-- the student concerned is recorded as “failed” in any relevant subject or other component of the course of study from which he or she graduated;
+- the student concerned is recorded as “failed” in any relevant subject or other component of the course of study from which they graduated;

 - conferral of the degree is rescinded;

 - the student’s name is deleted from the College’s Register of Graduates;

 - the student is required to return the College testamur and final academic transcript to the College.

 Where the penalty of exclusion from enrolment for a specified period, or permanently, is determined, the Program Director or equivalent notifies the Registry.
 It is the Registry Department’s responsibility to notify the particular student, together with the student’s rights of appeal and the appellate processes involved.

 The Registry Department also has responsibility for ensuring that the student’s record is appropriately notated and the determination enforced.

 Exclusion from a Higher Education (HE) Subject